weihaolun/world-weather-analysis/README.md

 # World Weather Analysis with Python & API

 PlanMyTrip app is a top travel technology company that specializes in internet related services in the Hotel and Lodging industry.
 Jack is the head of analysis for the user interface team.
 I have been helping Jack to collect and present data for customers based on their preferred criteria.
-The final purpose of the project is to recommond a travel itinerary of four cities to users.
+The final purpose of this project is to recommond a travel itinerary of four cities to users.

 There are three sections in this project: